In South Devon, we are blessed with a vast array of wonderful eateries. All offering delectable food grown, nurtured...

-Whether you want to combine a coastal walk with an al fresco lunch, start your day at the beach with a hearty seaside breakfast or just pick up an ice cream cone, these beachside café-restaurants all offer something special.
+Whether you want to combine a coastal walk with an al fresco lunch, start your day at the beach with a hearty seaside breakfast or just pick up an ice cream cone, these beachside cafés and restaurants all offer something special.

-Here are our top seven beach cafés in South Devon, chosen for their atmosphere, quality of cuisine and special views.
+Here, in no particular order, are our top 10 South Devon beach cafés chosen for their atmosphere, quality of cuisine and special views…